nredick/mais-hacks-2021/README.md

 ## Project Description

 The dataset used to train the model was the [Poems Dataset (NLP)](https://www.kaggle.com/michaelarman/poemsdataset).
 The app works by using the Google Vision API to label images, and those labels are used to generate a poem.
+The poetry generator was built using a tensorflow LSTM.
 The webapp was built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Bootstrap](https://getbootstrap.com/), and is hosted on an AWS EC2 t2.micro instance.

 <!--## Repository Organization

 - data/
   - 20k+ text files, sourced from the [Poems Dataset (NLP)](https://www.kaggle.com/michaelarman/poemsdataset).
+Only files used to generate the training data are present in the repository.

 - src/
   - Python source code for the Google Vision API.

 - model/
   - Contains Python files for the Twitter API, preprocessing data, and the script to build the model.
+Also includes pickled model and tokenizer for the poetry generator.

 - ./
   - A requirements.txt file and .gitignore.